What is the procedure to get a divorce?

 Kansas is a no-fault divorce state.
 The grounds are incompatibility.
 One party may want to stay married, but if the other party files and establishes incompatibility, the judge will grant the divorce.

-The filing fee is $156.
+The filing fee is just under $200.
 My fees are reasonable and competitive with other attorneys of like skill in the Johnson/Wyandotte County area.

 "Legal separation" is really a request for a decree of "separate maintenance," which may be granted under Kansas law.
 If the parties want to separate but remain married, the decree of separate maintenance can provide support for one of the spouses just as a decree of divorce can.
 It is a concept that is usually discussed in the early stages of the separation but never actually utilized, in my experience.
 The parties either reconcile or get a divorce.